Thertzlor/Revenant/README.md

 - Build macro chains and logical conditions without advanced lua or logitech API knowledge.

 ## Hierarchical Class-like Profiles:
-- Dynamically inherit and extend profiles from another Profile.
+- Dynamically inherit functionality and extend profiles from another profile.
 - Support for multiple inheritance.
 - Configuration and documentation files are inheritable as well.